enkidevs/curriculum/SQL/DDL/data-types/sql-numeric-data-types.md

 Available only in PSQL and MySQL, serials are unsigned auto-incrementing integers.
 MySQL's `serial` defaults to 8 bytes values (`bigint`), while in PSQL all three variants are available (`smallserial`, `serial`, `bigserial`).

+Note: If you are looking to use serials as IDs, your best bet is unsigned `bigint`[1].

 ### Reals and Floats

 They are used to store floating point numeric data.
 Most used data types are: